sarapapi/sarapapi.github.io/content/authors/admin/_index.md

     url: https://mt.fbk.eu/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in speech processing, especially simultaneous speech translation and automatic subtitling.
+bio: Interested in speech processing, especially simultaneous speech translation.

 # Interests to show in About widget
 interests: